lisaychuang/lisaychuang.github.io/_posts/2017-04-28-muhammad_yunus_at_impact_hub_berlin.markdown

 ---

-When I'm on the road, I like to work out of local coworking spaces like [WeWork,](https://www.wework.com/) [Impact Hub](http://www.impacthub.net/), and there are usually a variety of local spaces.
+When I'm on the road, I enjoy working out of local coworking spaces like [WeWork,](https://www.wework.com/) [Impact Hub](http://www.impacthub.net/), and there are usually a variety of local spaces.
 Usually a quick Google search of **"Top X coworking spaces in Y"** will give you a list to start.

 There are many benefits to working out of coworking spaces, such as: